ShingenPizza/Smooth_Fluids/readme.md

 ### Smooth Fluids

-This is a Factorio mod that smoothes out fluid-using recipes, making them proportionally take less time, use less resources, and create less products.
+This is a Factorio mod that smoothes out fluid-using recipes, making them proportionally take less time, use fewer resources, and create fewer products.

 It was born from the frustration of seeing refineries taking a long time to process large batches of resources, and create weird-ass production graphs that